 - 1. Save your file as: P5-D10-ChartRevised - 2.
 Display the last slide and click in the Ken Hazell box in the organization chart.

-This selects the appropriate box so you can add another shape beside it. - 3.
-Choose SmartArt Tools→Design→Create Graphic→Add Shape menu button \rightarrow Add Shape After.
+This selects the appropriate box so you can add another shape beside it.

+3. Choose SmartArt Tools \rightarrow Design \rightarrow Create Graphic \rightarrow Add Shape menu button \checkmark Add Shape After.